nalbarr/hello-luke-java/README.md

 ### Intermediate
 You may find these handy.
 This are katas I like to use when learning a new language and helps distinguish specific programming language characteristics (e.g., static vs. dynamic/intepreted, strong and weak typing).
 Note a small stepping point to Scala as a hybrid OO and functional language.
+I added some puzzles we have worked through together.

 * [hello-shapes-java](https://github.com/nalbarr/hello-shapes-java "Java shapes project")